neuronsimulator/nrn/neuron/neuron/classes/rvarplt.rst

     Description:
-        append the path of sections to the :func:`SectionList` object argument.
+        append the path of sections to the :class:`SectionList` object argument.